 My point of view on the year 2020 is hardly objective.
 We were supposed to have departed for New Zealand in March 2020.
 Interviews were lined up with some companies in Christchurch.
 There were prospects of starting to work there by June 2020, maybe earlier.
 My partner had a job offer.
 The only requirement was that the company wanted to see him before formerly making an offer.
 Easy-peasy, a visitor’s visa could help accomplish that.
 By end 2020 we would have been sort of settled in New Zealand in our new home.
-Everything seemed planned and straight-forward.
-No such luck.
+Everything seemed planned and straight-forward… no such luck.

-Best laid plans of mice and men.
+Best laid plans of mice and men will fail.

 Work have always been an escape when things bug you for which you have no solutions; when you feel down or struggle to process something that happened.
 Having a lot of work is a good distraction from every day issues.
 It makes it easier to survive loss and trauma.
-At the expense of your own mental well-being.
+At the expense of your own mental well-being, that is.
 It does affect the physical as well as the mental aspect.
 You rarely realize how much strain your body takes, when not dealing with the matters of the mind as needed.

 Surprisingly, my partner stuck around the last few years.
 It could not have been easy.
-In 2020, I have learned that I want more time for myself and my partner.
-I also learned how to do rock-building, lay paving, fix leaking water pipes.
-Working in a garden can be a welcome distraction from being stuck in front of a pc for extended periods of time.
+In 2020, I discovered something about myself; that I wanted to more time at home.
+I also learned how to do rock-building, lay paving, fix leaking water pipes and that working in a garden can be a welcome distraction from being stuck in front of a pc for extended periods of time.

-My partner and I had the opportunity to do some volunteer work in Eastern Cape in 2020.
+We had the opportunity to volunteer at Wild Lubanzi in Eastern Cape in 2020.
 Communal gardening, some maintenance, water pipe repairs and rock building projects, among other things.
-We left there, leaving something behind that we know will be there for a while, to be used and enjoyed by visitors that go there in the future, also serving as an anchor the ground on the steep hill.
-It is an awesome feeling knowing something will stay behind for a while, a lot of manual labour went into creating and building it.
+We left there, leaving something behind that we know will be there for a while; to be used and enjoyed by visitors that will go there in the future, but also serving as an anchor to stabilize the ground on the steep hill.
+It is actually an awesome feeling knowing something will stay behind for a while, a lot of manual labour went into creating and building it.

 An unclear future.

-2020 has also given me the opportunity to start studying again.
+2020 has given me the opportunity to start studying again.
 Studying, that is a struggle at age 46.
 Your mind seem to cover all the other things you should be doing, instead of studying.
 That off switch just do not always work well, despite your best efforts.